matthiasprobst/h5RDMtoolbox/docs/userguide/database/index.rst

 Database
 ========

-HDF5 can be considered a database itself, as it allows multiple datasets and their metadata (attributes) to be stored in a single file.
+HDF5 files function as self-contained databases, allowing multiple datasets and their metadata (attributes) to be stored in a single file.
 Most of the time, you want to find records in an HDF5 file based on the attributes.
 However, the `h5py` package does not provide a function to do this.

 The *h5rdmtoolbox* provides interfaces to perform queries on a single or even multiple HDF5 files.
 Two approaches exist:
 Either a query is performed sequentially on one or multiple files or the file metadata is first written into a dedicated